 Presented by Caleb Ng, MD

-Figure 1A: Color photograph of the right eye.
-Note perifoveal area of geographic atrophy.
+Figure 1A: Wide-field color photo of the right eye.
+Note the areas of myelinated nerve fibers.

 Figure 1B: Wide-field color photo of the left eye.
 Note the vascular lesion in the inferotemporal periphery.
 Fibrosis is present overlying the area.
 The feeding vessels show some dilation and tortuoisity.

 The patient noted a 1-week history of intermittent floaters and photopsias in the left eye.
 She was seen by a local optometrist who uncovered a left retinal lesion, and she was referred to our clinic for further diagnosis and management.